GoogleCloudPlatform/podcast/site/content/post/episode-105-nodejs-with-myles-borins.md

 Mark will be Montreal in December to speak at [Montreal International Games Summit](http://www.migs17.com/en/home/).
 Melanie will be at SOCML (Self-Organizing Conference on Machine Learning) end of this week and [NIPS (Neural Information Processing Systems)](https://nips.cc/) in Long Beach next week.

-{{< transcript "MARK: Hi, and welcome to episode number 105 of the \"Weekly Google Cloud Platform Podcast.\" I am Mark Mandel, and I'm here with my colleague, Melanie Warwick." >}}
+{{< transcript "MARK: Hi, and welcome to episode number 105 of the \"Weekly Google Cloud Platform Podcast.\" I am Mark Mandel, and I'm here with my colleague, Melanie Warrick." >}}

 MELANIE: Hey, Mark.